-The sustainability indicators of the Sub-Fund for private issuers were:
+The sustainability indicators of the Sub-Fund were:

-- The Above and Beyond Analysis(ABA, the proprietary tool) Corporate Responsibility Score: the main sustainability indicator used by the Sub-Fund is the ABA scoring based on the Corporate Responsibility and divided into four pillars: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility. - The Transition to a Sustainable Economy exposure: the asset manager completes this analysis by an assessment of companies' exposure to Transition to a Sustainable Economy.
-This exposure is calculated among five pillars: demographic transition, healthcare transition, economic transition, lifestyle transition and ecologic transition. - Exposure to UN Sustainable Development Goals: the Management Company assesses for each company the part of revenues linked to one of the 17 Sustainable Development Goals of the United Nations. - Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio. - Carbon intensity (t CO2/m\$ revenues) of the Sub-Fund's portfolio. - The proportion of the Sub-Fund's portfolio in the "worst offenders" list of the Management Company; this list is consisted of the issuers most at risk from a social responsibility point of - view.
+- o The "Above and Beyond Analysis" ("ABA", the proprietary tool) Corporate Responsibility Score: the main sustainability indicator used by the Sub-Fund is the ABA scoring based on the Corporate Responsibility and divided into four pillars: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility. - o The Transition to a Sustainable Economy exposure: the asset manager completes this analysis by an assessment of companies' exposure to "Transition to a Sustainable Economy".
+This exposure is calculated among five pillars: demographic transition, healthcare transition, economic transition, lifestyle transition and ecologic transition. - Exposure to UN Sustainable Development Goals: the Management Company assesses for each company the part of revenues linked to one of the 17 Sustainable Development Goals of the United Nations. - Carbon intensity (t CO2/m\$ revenues) of the Sub-Funds' portfolio; decrease the portfolio carbon intensity of at least 2,5% each year by comparing the carbon intensity of each consolidated company of the previous year. - o "Avoided CO2 emissions / Induced CO2 emissions (Scope 1 and 2)" ratio. - o Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio. - o The proportion of the Sub-Fund's portfolio in the "worst offenders" list of the Management Company; this list is consisted of the issuers most at risk from a social responsibility point of view.
 This list is established based on major controversies, after analysis by members of the SRI team, and after validation by the Sustainable Investment Monitoring Committee.

-Performance of sustainability indicators for private issuers as of 29/12/2023

-Sustainability indicators Performance of the sustainability indicators Target reached 2022 results ABA Corporate Responsibility score 6.46/10 Ok 6.71/10 Transition to a Sustainable Economy exposure 58.77% of revenues Ok 50.79% of revenues % Exposure to the SDGs 58.77% of revenues Ok 50.79% of revenues Carbon footprint 407 Ok 188.40 Carbon intensity 773 Ok 228.00 Average reduction in portfolio carbon intensity (scope 1/2). -20.9% Ok -11.83% Ratio of avoided CO 2 emissions to induced CO 2 emissions (scope 1/2).
-2.9x Ok 1.6x % Worst Offenders list 0% Ok 0%
+Performance of sustainability indicators as of 12/30/2022 Sustainability indicators Performance of the sustainability indicators Target reached ABA Corporate Responsibility score 6,71/10 Transition to a Sustainable Economy exposure 50,79% of revenues % Exposure to the SDGs 50,79% of revenues Carbon footprint 188,40 Carbon intensity 228,00 Average decrease of the portfolio carbon intensity -11,83% ✓ "Avoided CO2 emissions / Induced CO2 emissions" Ratio 1,6x √ % in the "worst offenders" list 0%

-· ...and compared to previous periods?
+...and compared to previous periods?